Funders for a Just Economy - Alabama Learning Tour

 - Learn about economic models that shift assets to community and build wealth and economic stability.

-We hope you will be able to join us in Alabama this November!
-For any questions, please contact Manisha Vaze, Senior Program Manager of Funders for a Just Economy, at firstname.lastname@example.org.
+For more information, contact Manisha Vaze, Senior Program Manager of Funders for a Just Economy, at email@example.com.